LOtting/COG-01/nodejs/homework.md

-Use the Linux Manual to get information about "cat" Program.
+Use the Linux Manual to get information about "cat" Program and have a look at "commandline-basics.md"

 ```shell
 $ man cat
 ```

 ##### REPLing out the convert function
 At "REPLing out the convert function" do not forget to